2014–15 FA Cup: Broadcasting rights

 The domestic broadcasting rights for the competition were held by the BBC and subscription channel BT Sport.
 The BBC regained the rights from ITV after six years, while BT Sport extended its existing deal carried over from obtaining ESPN's rights in February 2013.
 The FA Cup Final had to be broadcast live on UK terrestrial television under the Ofcom code of protected sporting events.

-These matches were broadcast live on UK television:

 Welsh language channel S4C broadcast the first round proper match between Wrexham and Woking.
 This was the only FA Cup match of the season that S4C broadcast.

+These matches were broadcast live on UK television: